SavageBeef/ESP32-Tank-PlatformIO/README.md

 ## 🛡️ Key Features & Safety Guards

-### 1. Refactored Movement Logic (`TankDrive.cpp`)
+### 1. Advanced Drive Control & Safety Gates (`TankDrive.cpp`)
 The movement engine is a standalone module, enabling rigorous testing of the tank's behavior away from the physical chassis.
 * **State-Machine Control:** Explicitly tracks `STATE_FWD`, `STATE_BWD`, `STATE_STOP`, `STATE_HALTED`, and `STATE_GUARD`.
-* **Directional Lock Guard:** A hardware-safety feature that prevents motor drivers from instant polarity flips (e.g., Forward directly to Backward) without passing through a neutral zone, protecting the H-bridge and gearboxes.
+* **Directional Lock Guard:** The driving engine features an automated safety gate that intercepts illegal directional flips (such as trying to go directly from full forward to full reverse), without passing through a neutral zone.
+Instead of stressing the hardware, it drops into a protective guard state (`STATE_GUARD`), shielding the motor drivers from massive current spikes and protecting the H-bridge and physical gearboxes from sudden reverse torque.
-* **Obstacle Intelligence:** Automated `STATE_HALTED` transition triggered by real-time ultrasonic sensor feedback.
+* **Proximity Collision Avoidance:** Integrates real-time ultrasonic sensory data directly into the core drive logic.
+If an obstacle enters the danger zone, the system overrides user input and instantly shifts into a dedicated halt state (`STATE_HALTED`) to prevent physical impact.
+* **Precision Dead-Zone Mapping:** Features specialized joystick region handling to differentiate between subtle turning adjustments, sharp pivots, and deliberate neutral states, providing smooth and predictable handling.

 ### 2. Calibrated Battery Telemetry (`BatteryMath.h`)
-Utilizes a voltage divider formula with custom calibration constants.
+* **Accurate Telemetry Scaling:** Utilizes a voltage divider formula with custom calibration constant to convert raw voltage divider inputs into precise real-time cell metrics.
 Features automatic percentage clamping (0–100%) to provide reliable telemetry to the control interface.

-### 3. Migrated Network Logic (`NetworkHelper.cpp`)
+### 3. Smart Network & Provisioning Logic (`NetworkHelper.cpp`)
-The Captive Portal and other network-related code have been decoupled to simplify the [`main.cpp`](src/ESP32_WiFi_Tank.cpp) file.
-The main file handles the high-level execution order, while underlying libraries manage the implementation details.
+The entire wireless management, portal handling, and background routing architecture is decoupled into a dedicated helper module:
+* **Dynamic Captive Portals:** If a connection fails, the tank opens its own secure localized hotspot (`Tank-Setup` or `Tank-Blynk-Setup`).
+This hosts an on-board configuration web form to update network parameters on the fly and cleanly reboots the hardware upon submission.
+* **Persistent Settings (No Hardcoding):** Integrates the native ESP32 `Preferences` storage layer to save Wi-Fi details, custom Blynk authentication tokens, and server IP ports directly to internal flash memory.
+Settings survive power cycles and updates without needing code modifications.
+* **Intelligent AP Roaming:** Instead of blindly connecting to the first matching router it discovers, the network stack actively scans the area to evaluate signal strengths (RSSI).
+It automatically identifies and binds to the absolute strongest access point node matching your credentials.

+### 4. Remote Power Saving & Light Sleep Cycle
+* **Dashboard Sleep Toggle:** Features a remote button toggle that allows you to instantly command the tank to drop into a low-power Light Sleep mode, suspending mechanical activity and reducing power draw.
+* **15-Minute Smart Wake Cycles:** While in standby, the tank automatically wakes up every 15 minutes to run a quick status audit, checking if it has been requested to resume normal operations before cleanly slipping back into a sleep state.
+* **Network Failsafe Protection:** If the tank wakes up during its scheduled cycle and finds that either the local Wi-Fi connection or the Blynk telemetry server is completely down, it immediately aborts all connection routines.
+Instead of wasting energy looping in the background searching for a signal, it drops right back into Light Sleep to preserve the battery.
+* **3-Second Boot Synchronization:** On every wake or connection cycle, the firmware maintains a temporary 3-second packet validation window.
+This allows the tank to pull down the state of its remote interface elements before activating high-power mechanical subsystems.

 ---